guilhermetempesta/api-nodejs/README.md

 ### 📜 Licença
-Este projeto está sob a licença [MIT] (https://opensource.org/licenses/MIT).
+Este projeto está sob a licença [MIT](https://opensource.org/licenses/MIT).